j2store/userguide/trouble_shooting_shipping_plugins_issues.md

 ###Enable Shipping

 Well.
 This might sound trivial.
 But some of us often forget to turn on the Enable shipping switch while creating the product.
-Make sure that Enable shipping is set to YES.
+Make sure that **Enable shipping** is set to YES.

-By default, Enable Shipping is set to NO. So this should be your first check.
+By default, **Enable Shipping is set to NO**.
+So this should be your first check.

 ![enable shipping in product](./assets/images/shipping_enable_item.png)

 <a name="geozone"></a>